siddharthanand25/Full-Stack-Todo-web-Application/README.md

 Spring Boot is an awesome framework to build RESTful API and Microservices.

-lets combine these awesome frameworks to create your first full stack web application.
+lets combine these awesome frameworks to create our first full stack web application.

 Required Tools